 It was Andy Flower’s job to manage different personalities.
 Shane Warne had nothing but contempt for John Buchanan, but Warne was never ostracised or sacked.
 What is more, Pietersen had a superb work ethic and was ultra-professional off the field.
 He was never in trouble for drugs or sending sleazy messages to women.
 He revelled in mentoring the young players, and other than being very opinionated he was an excellent role model in many ways.

 Basically, there was plenty there for Flower to work with.
 As Michael Vaughan pointed out, KP was easy to manage: all it takes is the occasional “shut up, Kev”.
 One wonders how Pietersen would have fared under a coach like Darren Lehmann who appreciates individuality?
+The Kevin Pietersen sacking may not have happened under different management.

 Furthermore, a great deal of Pietersen’s paranoia, something which shaped his behaviour perhaps more than any other factor, was created by the ECB.
 When Pietersen moaned about his schedule in private, it would appear in the newspapers the next day.
 Senior journalists even warned KP’s agent that the ECB were leaking to their colleagues.
 In these circumstances, Pietersen had every reason to be paranoid.
 Even Flower admitted leaking the details of private conversations to the media (the James Taylor incident, which was apparently embellished by some journalists, is one example).